Moody, Magnificent Acadia: 7 Night Travel Itinerary & Guide

 Day 2: Acadia Park Loop Road, Seal Harbor, and Northeast Harbor

-ACADIA OCEAN PATH: The itinerary begins with a hike of the Acadia Ocean Path (4-5 mile round trip from Sand Beach to Otter's Point).
+On the Park Loop Road drive to the Sand Beach Acadia parking lot.
+Our Acadia itinerary begins with a hike of the Acadia Ocean Path (5 mile round trip).
 The wide, flat, family-friendly trail follows one of the most scenic portions of the coastline.
-The path parallels Acadia Park Loop Road (only a few portions abut the roadway).
-For long portions of the path you can go off-trail to climb across wide expanses of rock that drop off into the crashing surf.
 Allow around 3 -4 hours for the hike.

 Stop 3 - Monument Cove: Pass by a small, rocky stretch of coast with striking granite formations.